-Recently enacted U.S. tax legislation has significantly changed the U.S. federal income taxation of U.S. corporations.
-Changes include the reduction of the U.S. corporate income tax rate, elimination of the AMT tax system, limitation of interest deductions and revision of the rules governing net operating losses.
-Many of these changes are effective immediately, without any transition periods or grandfathering for existing transactions.
+U.S. tax legislation enacted on December 22, 2017 (the "Tax Cut and Jobs Act") has significantly changed the U.S. federal income taxation of U.S. corporations.
+Changes include the reduction of the U.S. corporate income tax rate, elimination of the AMT tax system, limitation of interest deductions and revision of the rules governing NOLs.